 I’m here to help

-Last but not least, I would also like to encourage every Meteor developer to join our Meteor Community Slack by following this invite, this Slack was created by the community (thanks Kelly Copley @copleykj) and it is a wonderful place to meet Meteor developers and exchange experiences.
+Last but not least, I would also like to encourage every Meteor developer to join our Meteor Community Slack channel by following this invite, this Slack was created by the community (thanks Kelly Copley @copleykj) and it is a wonderful place to meet Meteor developers and exchange experiences.

-We are starting a new chapter in Meteor history and everyone is invited to be part of it.
+We are starting a new chapter in Meteor history and everyone is invited to be a part of it.

 Spread the word